AxeWP/wp-graphql-gravity-forms/docs/updating-entries.md

     }
   ) {
     errors {
-      id # The field that failed validation. message
+      id # The field ID that failed validation. message
+      connectedFormField { # The full FormField object if you need more info. id
+        type
+      }
     }
     entry {
       # See above section on querying Entries.